Concorde or Boom Overture: supersonic airliners and their differences

 Regarding the order backlog, including options, Boom has already surpassed Concorde with 130 aircraft in total.
 Although only British Airways and Air France received seven Concordes each, more than ten airlines had shown interest in the supersonic, reaching around 100 purchase intentions.

-American and United had also shown interest in Concorde, but later canceled the orders.
-After so many promises, aviation fans are looking forward to seeing another passenger supersonic in operation.
+American Airlines and United Airlines had also shown interest in Concorde, but later canceled the orders.
+After so many promises, aviation fans are looking forward to seeing another supersonic passenger in operation.

 Previous Post